BagelVulture/BVs_Boids/README.md

   - Launching the tutorial

 ### How to Run
-- Download a built .jar or release.
-Releases can be found at https://github.com/BagelVulture/BVs_Boids/releases/tag/1.0.0 and the .jar is at https://github.com/BagelVulture/BVs_Boids, current version is 1.0.0
+- Download a the source code or a release.
+Releases can be found at https://github.com/BagelVulture/BVs_Boids/releases/tag/1.0.0, current version is 1.0.0
 - Ensure you have java 8 or higher.
 Java can be downloaded from https://www.java.com/en/download/manual.jsp
+- If you are using a release decompress the .zip
-- Run the .jar by double clicking, right-clicking and selecting "open" (or "open with" and choosing JavaLauncher), or running ```java -jar BVs_Boids.jar``` in the terminal.
+- Run the .jar in the root folder by double clicking, right-clicking and selecting "open" (or "open with" and choosing JavaLauncher), or running ```java -jar BVs_Boids.jar``` in the terminal.

+  Note that if you move the .jar out of the folder it **will not work**.
+I am trying to fix this problem, but currently it is stumping me.
 - A new window with the simulation should appear.